 Toronto, Vancouver, Calgary, Edmonton, Ottawa, and most Atlantic cities are primarily English-speaking and have large, established immigrant communities with cultural organizations, multilingual services, and settlement support.
 Montreal requires functional French for most employment and daily life.
 Quebec City is heavily French.
 The Prairies and Atlantic regions also have strong integration programs but smaller existing newcomer communities in some areas.

-Personalized immigration and settlement roadmap — including which province best suits your background, family, and goals.
+Immigration and settlement reference, including which province may suit your background, family, and goals.